renji18/chatbot-models/README.md

 Kill the current terminal and the new environment will be activated from the next terminal session.

-Install `Flask` and `Flask-Cors`
+Install the server dependencies by running `pip install -r requirements.txt`

-After cloning the project install the client dependencies by running `npm i` and then you can start the client by `cd client/` and then `npm start`
+After cloning the project go to the client by `cd client/` then install the client dependencies by running `npm i` and then you can start  and then `npm start`

 To start the server `cd server/` and then `python app.py`